everstrikeio/everstrike-websockets-api/index.md

 Trading pairs must be specified with their programmatic name.

-For the BTC/USD perpetual future, that is BTC_USD_PERP.
+For the BTC/USD perpetual future, that is USD_BTC_PERP.

-For the BTC/ALTS perpetual future, that is BTC_ALTS_PERP.
+For the ETH/USD perpetual future, that is USD_ETH_PERP.

 The programmatic name can be retrieved from the contract specification on Coincabin.io, or through https://api.coincabin.io/pairs.